amethyst/website/src/content/blog/non-profit-announce.md

 As Amethyst grows and evolves, we will continue to depend on the contributions of volunteers.
 Until now, we haven’t had a clear way for people to contribute other than by coding; now we do!
 You can donate directly to the Amethyst Foundation via the form below.
 We thank you for any contribution you can make!

+### 501(3)(c) Status
+Amethyst is a pending 501(3)(c) non-profit.
+This means we have filed all needed paperwork with the IRS, and are awaiting final approval.
+This process can take between 3 to 6 months.
+Until a final determination is made, the IRS allows us to act as a full 501(3)(c).
+We do not anticipate any issues.
+More information can be found on the [IRS site](https://www.irs.gov/charities-non-profits/charitable-organizations/contributions-to-organization-with-irs-application-pending)

 <script src="https://donorbox.org/widget.js" paypalExpress="true"></script><iframe src="https://donorbox.org/embed/amethyst-founding?amount=10" height="685px" width="100%" style="max-width:400px; min-width:310px; max-height:none!important" seamless="seamless" name="donorbox" frameborder="0" scrolling="no" allowpaymentrequest></iframe>

 You can find additional information and answers to frequently asked questions [here](https://community.amethyst-engine.org/t/amethyst-foundation-faq/), and a list of volunteer positions [here](https://community.amethyst-engine.org/c/help-wanted).